Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Consolidate Tax Debt With Your Home Equity

-Another good option for consolidating tax debt could be a home equity line of credit or a home-equity loan.
-You can get a HELOC or home equity loan by tapping into your home’s equity.
 The more equity you’ve built up, the larger the loan can be.
-Furthermore, because you’re using your home as a guarantee against defaulting on loan payments, HELOC’s and home-equity loans tend to have lower rates of interest than an unsecured loan.
+Furthermore, because you’re using your home as a guarantee, HELOCs and home equity loans tend to have lower rates of interest than an unsecured loan.
 You’ll get an even better rate if you have a strong credit score.

-Be sure to compare the differences between a HELOC and a home-equity loan to get the loan that’s right for you.
+Be sure to compare the differences between a HELOC and a home equity loan to get the loan that’s right for you.

 Note: While a loan based on your home’s equity can be a cheaper option, it can be a more risky approach to paying off your tax debt.
 That’s because if you default on your loan payments, your lender can take your property.
 Therefore, it’s crucial to carefully consider your financial situation and ensure you can repay the borrowed amount before opting for a home equity loan or HELOC.